SeeedDocument/Wio_Node/Wio Node.md

 - If you have successfully made the blue LED turn into breathing mode, you will find the wio node in the wifi list, connect to it!(Usually it is not called wio node in the wifi list, in the exsample, mine is Wio_091016, you may find one named wio_xxxxxx in your list.)
 - Once connected, you will receive a notice, then you can go back to the app
-- Next step is connecting to the wifi of your home or company.
+- Next step is connecting to the wifi of your home or company

 ![](https://github.com/SeeedDocument/Wio_Node/raw/master/pictures/Wio%20App/Connect%20to%20Wio%20node2.png)